 LLND based on fascial anatomy

 3D-Laparoscopic LLND was performed successfully in all 20 patients without conversion to laparotomy.
 Of these patients, 12 underwent low anterior resection, 7 cases underwent intersphincteric resection, and 1 case underwent abdominoperineal resection.
-The median operating time for LLND was 178 (range, 152-243) min, with a median blood loss of 55 (range, 25-150) mL.
-The median length of postoperative hospitalization was 10 (range, 7-20) d.
+The median operating time for LLND was 178 (range: 152-243) min, with a median blood loss of 55 (range: 25-150) mL.
+The median length of postoperative hospitalization was 10 (range: 7-20) d.

 All patients received uni-LLND, and the postoperative pathology showed that LLN metastasis was present in 7 (35.0%) cases.
 Of these, 6 cases had both mesenteric and internal iliac lymph node metastases, and 1 case had only internal iliac lymph node metastasis.
-The median number of harvested LLNs was 8.6 (range, 6-12).
+The median number of harvested LLNs was 8.6 (range: 6-12).

 Postoperative complications included lymph leakage in 1 case and lower limb pain in 1 case (grade I based on Clavien-Dindo classification).
 No other postoperative complication was observed.
 The former was cured after fasting for 4 d, and the latter resolved spontaneously 1 mo after hospital discharge.